The International Capital Markets Review: Austria

 The admission to listing and trading on the Official Market triggers various follow-up obligations, including regular and periodic publications of financial information, publication of price-sensitive information and managers' transactions under the Market Abuse Regulation (MAR) regime, and changes in substantial shareholdings.

-As noted above, the Vienna MTF is regulated by VSE on the basis of the Rules for the Operation of the Vienna MTF.
+As noted above, the Vienna MTF is regulated by VSE based on the Rules for the Operation of the Vienna MTF.

 In contrast to the Official Market, the Vienna MTF, as a multilateral trading system, is not subject to the Stock Exchange Act requirements that apply to the regulated market.
 Accordingly, the requirements for inclusion in the Vienna MTF are substantially reduced in comparison.
 For example, the legal status of the issuer and the issuance of the securities must comply with the laws of the country of the issuer's registered office; and for private placements, an information memorandum must be drawn up, including a description of the issuer and its business, financial statements (if available or otherwise a business plan) and, in the event of a public offering, the approved prospectus pursuant to the Austrian Capital Market Act.
 The follow-up obligations are also substantially reduced and comprise only the publication of price-sensitive information and managers' transactions, and the maintenance of insider lists in accordance with the MAR regime.

-In practice, VSE has been very successful in recent years in attracting listings for the Vienna MTF, particularly in relation to debt listings, and this is borne out impressively by the relevant numbers: the total number of listed bonds on the Vienna MTF has increased from 1,238 in 2016 to 2,868 in 2020 (year to date), and new primary bond listings by international issuers have increased from 154 in 2016 to 1,185 in 2020 (year to date).
+In practice, VSE has been very successful in recent years in attracting listings for the Vienna MTF, particularly in relation to debt listings, and this is borne out impressively by the relevant numbers: the total number of listed bonds on the Vienna MTF has increased from 1,238 in 2016 to 3,902 in 2021 (year to date).

 Provision of investment services